 Summer Ice Cream Science Experiment

-Your students will be amazed when you tell them that you can make your very own ice cream right in the classroom.
+File this under some cool science students will love: Make your very own ice cream right in the classroom.
 All it takes is a little muscle and some simple ingredients!

 Make sure you check on your students’ allergies first.
-I’ve outlined a simple vanilla dairy version below, but I’ll give some hints and tips for alternatives at the bottom!
+We’ve outlined a simple vanilla dairy version below, but we will give some hints and tips for alternatives at the bottom!

 Word of caution: This ice cream is deliciously rich and creamy!
 Make sure your students eat it in moderation to avoid getting a stomachache.